Cite this

 \[H(\mathrm{X}) = \sum_{x \in \mathcal{X}} p(x) \log \frac{1}{p(x)}\]

-Entropy can be interpreted as how surprising a random event is on average.
-More random events are more surprising on average, and observing their outcome yields more information.
+Entropy can be interpreted as how surprising a random event is on average: more random events are more surprising, and observing their outcome yields more information.
 Conversely, higher entropy means more uncertainty to begin with, so we must acquire more information to be certain about the outcome.

 2.2 Entropy and data compression